-Trump may soon join history’s club of one-term presidents, rejected by Americans they led
+Trump just joined history’s club of one-term presidents, rejected by the Americans they led

 Benjamin Harrison, 1889-1893

 Benjamin Harrison was one of the first to become president by losing the popular vote but winning the electoral college, ousting incumbent Grover Cleveland.
-His presidency was dominated by tariff issues (Trade Wars: Not easy to win!), and four years later he lost to Cleveland, making him the only president to succeed and be succeeded by the same person (or, in more technical terms, Cleveland made a Harrison sandwich).
+His presidency was dominated by tariff issues (Trade wars: Not easy to win!), and four years later he lost to Cleveland, making him the only president to succeed and be succeeded by the same person (or, in more technical terms, Cleveland made a Harrison sandwich).

 William Howard Taft, 1909-1913

-Like Van Buren, William Howard Taft was the hand-picked successor to a popular president, in this case Teddy Roosevelt.
-He was a skilled administrator and got a lot of thankless tasks done (Three cheers for the Interstate Commerce Commission!), but he butted heads with the more progressive wing of the Republican Party.
-In fact, Roosevelt started a new Progressive party and ran against him in 1912.
+Like Van Buren, William Howard Taft was the handpicked successor to a popular president, in this case Teddy Roosevelt.
+He was a skilled administrator and got a lot of thankless tasks done (three cheers for the Interstate Commerce Commission!), but he butted heads with the more progressive wing of the Republican Party.
+In fact, Roosevelt started a new Progressive Party and ran against him in 1912.
 Neither man won.
-Taft later became Chief Justice of the Supreme Court, which he liked much better, once writing, “I don’t remember that I ever was President.”
+Taft later became chief justice of the United States, which he liked much better, once writing, “I don’t remember that I ever was President.”

 Herbert Hoover, 1929-1933